gaps-closure/hal/README.md

 ```
 Some devices may also require installation into the kernel.

-## Run HAL
+## Run

 Start HAL as a loopback device ready receive data from applications and echo back the same data back.
 ```
 cd ~/gaps/top-level/hal/
-daemon/hal sample_loopback.cfg
+daemon/hal test/sample_loopback.cfg
 ```

 To start HAL sending to real network device:
-- first, emulate the devices in one window
+- First, emulate the devices in one window
 ```
 cd ~/gaps/top-level/hal/test
 bash net.sh
 ```
-- Start hal in a separate window
+- Second, start hal in a separate window
 ```
 cd ~/gaps/top-level/hal/
 daemon/hal -v test/sample.cfg
 ```

+Note that the devices configured in the hal conifguration script [sample.cfg](test/sample.cfg) must match those in the network emulation sciprt [net.sh](test/net.sh)